 official, indicted on perjury charges after denying passing secret

 documents to communist spy ring; convicted in second trial (1950) and

 military.
 Alfred Kinsey publishes Sexual Behavior in the American Male.

 Tennessee Williams's A Streetcar Named Desire wins Pulitzer.

 Cease-fire in Palestine (Jan.
 7).
 Truman proposes Point Four Program to

 Egypt (Feb.
 24).
 Start of North Atlantic Treaty Organization (NATO) treaty

 signed by 12 nations (April 4).
-Federal Republic of Germany (West Germany) established (May 23).
+Federal Republic of Germany (West Germany)

-Soviet rule (Oct.
+under Soviet rule (Oct.
 7).
 South Africa institutionalizes apartheid.